Hopi Symbols And Meanings

 This is a common symbol among many Native American tribes, including the Hopi.
 One of its representations is that of mother and child (see Mother Symbolism. page) In a broader sense, the connection of earth mother to us as her children.
 The beginning, straight center-line represents the child – or our philosophical beginnings – the surrounding maze represents the enfolding energies of mother earth.
 Note the maze does not enclose the center –line representing the child.
 The symbolism then is strong when we realize the support of the mother is constantly around yet our ability to venture out on our own is always available.
 Also reference my page on Earth Symbols here.

 This symbol signifies world to the Hopi The “cosmic cross” or four bars represent north, south, east and west correspond to the outermost points on the horizon where the sun passes through the year; the solstice and equinox points.
 The four circles inside the outer outline represent the four nations (the first four tribes of mankind), which came to the world to keep balance.
-See also my blogpost on Cosmic Direction and Compass Symbolism.

 A symbol of creative and natural energy.
 The supreme god due to the Hopi’s dependence upon it for the growth of corn, and other sustaining crops.
 The sun symbol represents the heart of the cosmos and deals with vitality, growth, and passion.